 That’s not to say that high-tech solutions are never called for.
 But balance the rosy vision of the problems solved by the technology with a thorough exploration of the new problems it might create.
 A client who wishes to bring the benefits of peer coaching to a geographically disparate team might want to use a video-coaching platform.
 Though the platform remedies the distance problem, it exponentially increases file-storage needs—and, potentially, personnel hours—to ensure that learners receive prompt feedback and responses.
 That’s not to say that you should necessarily advise against the platform; it may well be worth the investment.
 But ensure that it’s the simplest solution before advocating for it.

 As you develop your recommendations, think about learners’ work environments and how to reach them there.
 If you can’t visualize the learners or their spaces, ask the client for permission to interview some of their learners.
-These interviews don’t need to become a full-fledged design-thinking initiative—unless your client is open to it—but listening to learners talk about their needs, in their own spaces, is incredibly powerful.
+These interviews don’t need to become a full-fledged design-thinking initiative—unless your client is open to it—but listening to learners talk about their needs, in their own spaces, is incredibly powerful, and helps you along the way to becoming a trusted advisor again.

 Above all, begin with the minimally invasive.
 Learning and performance support solutions shouldn’t require lots of different apps to be downloaded and systems to be logged into.
 It’s healthier for learners to select from a simple menu of staples than load up on isolated single servings.
 A very real part of our value as professionals lies in steering our clients away from shiny objects—and empty calories.